 The third wave, which took place after the Arab Spring in 2011 is considered certainly as the largest, as over 1600 Moroccan youth joined Syria-Iraq areas.
-Initially, a variety of old political prisoners as well as radicalised detainees were part of this wave since numerous struggled in prison and did not go through an adequate reintegration program, which did not exist back then; hence, making many detainees more radicalised in prisons.81 Additionally, our interviews with some former jihadists that left during this initial wave show that they had a feeling of belonging not so much to the Muslim Nation (Umma) as the Arab one and thus, nourished with Al Jazeera images of massacres and injustices and killings in Syria and Iraq, felt the need to defend an Arab nation i.e. Pan Arabism (Qawmi).
-In this case, our interviews show
+Initially, a variety of old political prisoners as well as radicalised detainees were part of this wave since numerous struggled in prison and did not go through an adequate reintegration program, which did not exist back then; hence, making many detainees more radicalised in prisons.
+Additionally, our interviews with some former jihadists that left during this initial wave show that they had a feeling of belonging not so much to the Muslim Nation (Umma) as the Arab one and thus, nourished with Al Jazeera images of massacres and injustices and killings in Syria and Iraq, felt the need to defend an Arab nation i.e. Pan Arabism (Qawmi).
+In this case, our interviews show that these normally were persons that felt the need to find themselves in something bigger.
+The combination of these contextual elements has made this third wave to be known as the biggest in Morocco's history of foreign fighters.

-81 Interview with former Jihadist, August 2021.
+&lt;sup>81 Interview with former Jihadist, August 2021.